espressif/esp-idf/docs/en/get-started/establish-serial-connection.rst

     Two USB Serial Ports of ESP-WROVER-KIT in Windows Device Manager

-Check port on Linux and MacOS
+Check port on Linux and macOS
 -----------------------------

 To check the device name for the serial port of your {IDF_TARGET_NAME} board (or external converter dongle), run this command two times, first with the board / dongle unplugged, then with plugged in.
 The port which appears the second time is the one you need: